orreryofcode/lsb_steganography/README.md

 # LSB Steganography Tool
 This is a tool that uses LSB insertion in order to hide messages in an image.
 It takes a 24 bit image and encodes a message using a 3:3:2 pattern of LSB insertion.
 Built using Python and Pillow.
 This project was inspired by my learning about cybersecurity while studying for the CompTIA Security+ exam.
+It was built over the span of about 8 hours across 2 days.
+Much of this time was spent researching tools and methods in Python and Pillow.

 ## TODO
 * A whole lot of code reorganization